ReturnMarc/bbcnews-scraper/README.md

 # News Scraper
-This is BBC news scraper.
-It can scrape all categories news with custom format.
+It's BBC news scraper.
+It can scrape all categories of bbc news with customizable format.

 # Requirement
 * Python 3